 - musicians who have a good knowledge of the music scenes in Berlin and are willing to take on the role of co-host in Berlin in terms of networking and access to community for the Israeli artist

 - musicians with a valid vaccination against SARS-CoV-2

 Stay in Tel Aviv: 4 weeks in June/July 2022

 Stay in Berlin: 4 weeks in August/September 2022

 Applicants must be available for both periods.
 The exact periods of the residency will be coordinated between the cooperation partners and the selected musicians.

 In Tel Aviv, the Berlin artist lives and works at Yafo Creative, an artist guest house in the heart of Jaffa.
 As a multi-disciplinary production hub, Yafo Creative serves as a creative center for a community of Israeli and international artists.
 The Berlin artist will be matched with an Israeli artist.
 This artist-tandem will be given access to a rehearsal space to develop collaborative work as well as engage with the community.
 The artists will receive ongoing support and guidance from Jonathan Lipitz, owner of the Kuli Alma Club and Yellow Brick Productions.
 First results of the collaboration will be presented by the end of the Tel Aviv residency at Kuli Alma.

 In order to continue the artistic collaboration that has developed, Musicboard Berlin will subsequently invite the artist from Israel for a residency in Berlin.
 A presentation of the collaborative productions at the 2022 edition of Musicboard’s Pop-Kultur Festival in Berlin is possible.

 - the round-trip travel costs as well as costs for accommodation, food, working and rehearsal space

-The following documents must be supplied, in English, using exclusively the application tool that can be accessed via the button at the end of this page:
+The following information and documents must be supplied, in English, using exclusively the application tool that can be accessed via the button at the end of this page: